adequatica/adequatica.github.io/_posts/2025-05-13-similarities-between-software-testing-and-preventing-collisions-at-sea.md

 Interpretation of these articles of the Rules to «normal» language means that if a collision does occur, neither captain can say, «I was right».
 In maritime collisions, both vessels are considered responsible.
 Item (b) explains why: if the only way to avoid a collision is to break the Rules, then the Rules must be broken.

 The same principle should apply to review of incidents in production.
 Responsibility should not be pinned solely on developers, testers, ops teams, or management who approved the release.
 Everyone shares responsibility.
 Instead of finding someone to blame, you should focus on learning from the incident on how to prevent such a situation in the future.
-That means adding more tests, improving release processes, clarifying task requirements, and developing the soft skills necessary to communicate problems early and effectively.
+This may mean adding more tests, improving release processes, clarifying task requirements, and developing the soft skills necessary to communicate problems early and effectively.

 However, _sometimes_ you may break established procedures to meet important product requirements (or goals). _Sometimes_ you have to be extremely agile, which means knowing when and how you can bend your own rules — like shipping with failing tests or releasing on weekends — if the circumstances demand it.